ipb-halle/k8sTicket/docs/Documentation.md

 When being started, k8sTicket will configure itself by reading Kubernetes metadata annotations and labels.
 It will recognize Deployments that should be used and register the associated Pods.
 Afterwards, it will calculate the number of available tickets.
 When a client connects to the service, a WebSocket connection to the k8sTicket server will be established by Javascript.
 The server handles the query and checks for available resources.
 If there are free resources left, a new ticket will be made out and transferred to the client (as a session cookie).
 Then the client will be redirected to an address proxying the service of the Pod.
 Whenever a new ticket is created, k8sTicket checks if there are still enough spare tickets for new connections.
 When there are not enough tickets left, new Pods are scaled in Kubernetes.
 Those Pods will be removed when they are idle.
 A ticket will be marked as active as long as there is an established HTTP connection (or HTTP connections in short intervals).

 ### Configuration
 k8sTicket can serve services of one or more Deployments.
 Please note that a different port must be used for each service. k8sTicket is limited to the namespace it is operating in.
 Examples are provided in [this folder](../examples/). k8sTicket can be easily used with your existing Deployments without much reconfiguration.
-Because k8sTicket will proxy your applications, you do not need to configure ingress definitions for them anymore.
+Because k8sTicket will proxy your applications, you do not need to configure separate ingress definitions for them anymore.

 **How to configure k8sTicket?**